|4.4 / 5

-Cardholders will automatically receive Gold Elite status with the loyalty program.
-This comes with all sorts of luxury perks, including complimentary room upgrades based on availability.
-Gold Elite members also enjoy late checkout, complimentary Wi-Fi and mobile check-in.
+Cardholders will automatically receive Platinum Elite status with this card.
+This typically requires 50 stays in a calendar year and comes with all sorts of luxury perks, including complimentary room upgrades based on availability.
+Platinum Elite members also enjoy late checkout, complimentary Wi-Fi and more.

 Priority Pass lounge access

 One of the many luxury benefits that comes with the Marriott Bonvoy Brilliant card is Priority Pass Select membership.
-This perk grants access to more than 1,200 airport lounges, restaurants and Minute Suites around the world.
+This perk grants unlimited airport lounge visits to over 1,200 lounges, restaurants and Minute Suites around the world.
 Plus, cardholders are allowed two complimentary guests anytime they visit a lounge – an added benefit for those who travel with family.

-Additionally, Brilliant cardholders receive a $100 property credit for any stay of two nights or longer at St. Regis or Ritz-Carlton properties.
-Like the yearly hotel credit, this perk covers incidental purchases.
-But as an added bonus, this credit can be used multiple times per year on any qualifying stay.
+Bonvoy Brilliant cardholders receive up to a $100 property credit for any stay of two nights or longer at St. Regis or Ritz-Carlton properties.
+This perk covers incidental purchases and can be used multiple times per year on any qualifying stay.

-If you regularly make on-property purchases during your hotel stays, these credits can make a big dent in the Brilliant card’s $450 annual fee.
+If you regularly make on-property purchases during your hotel stays, these credits can make a big dent in the Brilliant card’s $650 Annual Fee.